|Sandshrew||Ground||Tall grass||20 (Let’s Go Pikachu)|

 You may have fought a female Nidoran in Viridian Forest.
 This one is very similar, which also means it’s nothing to stress about.
 The main thing to bear in mind is to avoid using Grass-types; any other Pokémon should be able to handle this bunny without a fuss.

 Next, there will be a long stretch of tall grass along the south of the route.
-Standing in the centre, near the top of the tall grass, is a Picnicker who’s looking for a fight.
+Standing in the middle, near the top of the tall grass, is a Picnicker who’s looking for a fight.
 Similarly, you can avoid this battle-thirsty trainer by sneaking behind her, through the tall grass.

 Oh and here’s another female Nidoran anyway.
 Nothing more really needs to be said.
 Ideally, you should put your Grass-types away, although you can use them if you really want to.
 It’s just that their Grass moves are not very effective and you don’t really want to slow down battles if you can help it.